-On their Facebook page, the police also provide a link which takes us to the fact sheet prepared by the Federal Communications Commission.
+On their Facebook page, the police also provide a link that takes us to the fact sheet prepared by the Federal Communications Commission.
 In this fact sheet the Federal Communications Commission says that some wireless consumers are called by phone numbers with three-digit area codes which look like they are domestic, but in fact, they are connected with international pay-per-call numbers.

 An interesting fact about these calls is that they often disconnect after only one ring, so the customer won’t have enough time to answer the call and is tempted to call the number back.
 But when they do, they are charged an enormous amount of money per minute.

-Therefore the FFC warns people, if they receive a call whose number they don’t recognize, they shouldn’t return that call.
+Therefore the FFC warns people, that if they receive a call whose number they don’t recognize, they shouldn’t return that call.

-Most of the calls are international numbers in Grenada, Eastern Europe or the Caribbean.
+Most of the calls are international numbers in Grenada, Eastern Europe, or the Caribbean.
 They are carefully chosen because they resemble U.S phone numbers.

 268 area code – Antigua and Barbuda